ayoubelmohamedi/CartPole-tinygrad/README.md

 This project implements a Q-Learning reinforcement learning algorithm using the tinygrad framework.
 The agent is trained to solve the CartPole-v1 environment from Gymnasium (formerly OpenAI Gym).

+## Project Overview

+1- A Q-Learning agent with a neural network (Q-network) using tinygrad 2- Training on the CartPole environment from Gymnasium (formerly OpenAI Gym) 3- Experience replay to stabilize learning
+4- Visualization of training progress

 ## Q-Learning
 Q-learning is a reinforcement learning algorithm that trains an agent to assign values to its possible actions based on its current state, without requiring a model of the environment (model-free).(1)